bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 So there are alternate channel constructions, right?
 So right now we have like the original kind of paper from Taj and Joseph that the amount of state and like toxic waste we need to keep, right, is linear in how many updates we do, right?
-So the reason that guy, that zero fee node probably has so much state to keep track of is like for every payment that is routed through them, for every channel update, they need to store that kind of indefinitely until they close the channel.
+So the reason that that zero fee node probably has so much state to keep track of is like for every payment that is routed through them, for every channel update, they need to store that kind of indefinitely until they close the channel.
 And there are alternate constructions like L2 where the amount of data that you'd need to store is kind of static, right?
 So you just store basically the latest state and I think some extra information and you would be able to get kind of the same security guarantees there.
 I think that's an upgrade that isn't deployable right now.
 It's still kind of far down the road, but that would help a lot in terms of what you need to store and not reducing what could be forgotten, but at least kind of the risk and the resource requirements.
-And that also would be helpful for thinking about like clients, you know, and like, what can I do with some device that's like my phone or something that's intermittently online or that doesn't have a lot of storage, you know, can I participate?
+And that also would be helpful for thinking about like clients, what can I do with some device that's like my phone or something that's intermittently online or that doesn't have a lot of storage, can I participate?
 I think that's also helpful in that respect.

 Lisa Neigut: 00:40:34